wallpants/github-preview.nvim/README.md

 ## 💻 Usage

-🚨 The first time you run `:GithubPreviewStart`, it might take a few seconds for your browser to open as dependencies are being downloaded.
+🚨 The first time the plugin runs, it might take a few seconds for your browser to open as dependencies are being downloaded.
 This might happen again after a plugin update if there were any changes to the plugin dependencies.

 ### `:GithubPreviewToggle`